GLOBAL MARKETS-Asia shares rise on Fed, China policy speculation

 By Wayne Cole

-SYDNEY, Sept 17 (Reuters) - Asian shares made guarded gains on Wednesday after Wall Street rebounded on speculation the Federal Reserve would maintain a pledge on low rates when a two-day policy meeting ends later in the session.
+SYDNEY, Sept 17 (Reuters) - Asian shares were tentatively higher on Wednesday after Wall Street rebounded on speculation the Federal Reserve would maintain a pledge on low rates when a two-day policy meeting ends later in the session.

 The Dow hit a fresh record while the U.S. dollar took a knock after the Wall Street Journal’s Fed watcher Jon Hilsenrath said the central bank would keep the words “considerable time” in its policy statement, though it might qualify them.